mikemintz/deme/deme_django/docs/architecture.rst

 There are two ways of deleting items: deactivating and destroying.
 Neither of these methods removes any rows from the database.
 Deactivating is recoverable (by reactivating), destroying is not.
 The user interface ensures that deactivating happens before destroying.

 * **Deactivating:** If an agent deactivates an item, it sets the active field to false.
 An agent can recover the item by reactivating it, which sets the active field back to true.
-Each time this happens, the version does not change, but a DeactivateComment or ReactivateComment is automatically generated to log when the item was active.
+Each time this happens, the version does not change, but a DeactivateActionNotice or ReactivateActionNotice is automatically generated to log when the item was active.
 Inactive items can still be viewed and edited as normally.
 The major difference between an active and an inactive item is that when an item is inactive, it will not be returned as the result of queries (unless the query specifically requests inactive items).
 For example, when you look at the list of students in a class, it will only show students that are active with classmemberships that are active.
 * **Destroying:** After an item is deactivated, you can permanently nullify all of its fields (and/or the fields in its versions) so that it is impossible to recover (but keep active=false).
-A DestroyComment is automatically generated to log when the item was around.
+A DestroyActionNotice is automatically generated to log when the item was around.

   Our solution is as follows.
 We allow any field to have the special NULL value from SQL.
 The application (not the database) ensures that fields only take on these values when the item is destroyed, and never otherwise (I haven't finished making sure this happens yet).
 Thus, to destroy an item is to set every field to NULL, and set destroyed=True (and leave alone id, item_type, and active, version_number).
 Destroying an item also removes all permissions and versions of the item.
 After an item is destroyed, nobody can make changes (in particular, it cannot be reactivated or edited).